trianglegrrl/purple-nurple/README.md

 A barebones Ember.js app, which can easily be deployed to Heroku.

+This app is deployed as a static app, if you would like to try a one click deploy of a FastBoot app check out [this branch](https://github.com/heroku/ember-js-getting-started/tree/fastboot)

 ## Prerequisites

 You will need the following things properly installed on your computer.